JackAILab/JackAILab.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 Release [UnityVideo](https://github.com/dvlab-research/UnityVideo/), One Unified Multi-Modal Multi-Task Learning Video Model.
+- *2025.11*: &nbsp;🎉🎉 One paper was accepted by AAAI 2026.
 - *2025.07*: &nbsp;🎉🎉 One paper was accepted by ACM MM 2025.
 - *2025.01*: &nbsp;🎉🎉 One paper was accepted by IEEE Transactions on Instrumentation & Measurement.
 - *2024.11*: &nbsp;🎉🎉 Obtain the National Scholarship from the Sun Yat-sen University.
-- *2024.04*: &nbsp;🎉🎉 Release (✨ 800+ Star), [ConsistentID](https://ssugarwh.github.io/consistentid.github.io/), one high-fidelity and fast customized portrait generation model.
+- *2024.04*: &nbsp;🎉🎉 Release (✨ 900+ Star), [ConsistentID](https://ssugarwh.github.io/consistentid.github.io/), one high-fidelity and fast customized portrait generation model.
 - *2024.01*: &nbsp;🎉🎉 One paper was accepted by Computers in Biology and Medicine.
 - *2023.12*: &nbsp;🎉🎉 Two papers were accepted by AAAI and Knowledge-Based Systems respectively.
 - *2023.11*: &nbsp;🎉🎉 One paper was accepted by Neurocomputing.